-Least Restrictive Environment (LRE) -All students will be educated in the LRE.
-The CSE/CPSE has held annual reviews, and we will follow all recommendations for the 2020-2021 school year.
-LRE Documentation -All WFSD CPSE and CSE committees use the LRE guidance that has been provided by NYSED.
+WF Health, Well-Being, and Academics, Our focus for students and staff 1 1 Least Restrictive Environment (LRE) -All students will be educated in the LRE.
+The CSE/CPSE has held annual reviews, and we will follow all recommendations for the 2020- 2021 school year. ~ ~ Image: A start of the start of LRE Documentation -All WFSD CPSE and CSE committees use the LRE guidance that has been provided by NYSED.
 This is shared with the parent and placed on the Prior Written Notice and in the IEP.
-1 IEP Implementation -The Special Education Department is fully prepared to implement all services as outlined in the IEP either in person or virtually.
-1 Ţ Provision of Services -All services will be provided to all of our classified students as outlined in their IEP either in person, virtually, or through a hybrid model. Ī Progress Monitoring -All classroom teachers will keep data on the effectiveness of the instruction and how it impacts students in the program model selected.
+Image: A state of the state of IEP Implementation -The Special Education Department is fully prepared to implement all services as outlined in the IEP either in person or virtually. ~ Provision of Services -All services will be provided to all of our classified students as outlined in their IEP either in person, virtually, or through a hybrid model. ~ Progress Monitoring -All classroom teachers will keep data on the effectiveness of the instruction and how it impacts students in the program model selected.
 This data will be used to make instructional decisions.
 In addition, elementary progress reports will be completed 3 times per year at the same time report cards are provided for all students in the school year.
-Secondary progress reports will be completed 4 times per year at the same time report cards are provided for all students in the school year. • ✓ Compensatory Services -The CSE will evaluate all students with disabilities to determine any lost skills and compensatory needs.
-4 1 ~ Child Find -The WFSD has a child find procedure that we will continue to follow to work with families to refer a child suspected of having a disability for services.
-We will ensure that our teachers and principals refer students who are suspected of having a disability from a building level. \ \
+Secondary progress reports will be completed 4 times per year at the same time report cards are provided for all students in the school year. ~ Compensatory Services -The CSE will evaluate all students with disabilities to determine any lost skills and compensatory needs.
+Child Find -The WFSD has a child find procedure that we will continue to follow to work with families to refer a child suspected of having a disability for services.
+We will ensure that our teachers and principals refer students who are suspected of having a disability from a building level.
+Image: A start of the start of